-Of my more fierce endeavour.
-[Stabs his arm.]
-I have seen drunkards

-Do more than this in sport.- Father, father!- Stop, stop!
+Of my more fierce endeavour: I have seen drunkards Do more than this in sport.
+Father, father!
+Stop, stop!
 No help?

-Enter Gloucester, and Servants with torches.
+Enter GLOUCESTER, and Servants with torches

-Glou.
 Now, Edmund, where's the villain?

-Edm.
-Here stood he in the dark, his sharp sword out,

-Mumbling of wicked charms, conjuring the moon

-To stand 's auspicious mistress.
-Glou.
+Here stood he in the dark, his sharp sword out, Mumbling of wicked charms, conjuring the moon To stand auspicious mistress,--

 But where is he?
-Edm.

 Look, sir, I bleed.

-Glou.
 Where is the villain, Edmund?

-Edm.
 Fled this way, sir.
-When by no means he could- Glou.
+When by no means he could--

 Pursue him, ho!
 Go after.

-[Exeunt some Servants].
+Exeunt some Servants

 By no means what?

-Edm.
-Persuade me to the murther of your lordship; But that I told him the revenging gods

-'Gainst parricides did all their thunders bend; Spoke with how manifold and strong a bond The child was bound to th' father- sir, in fine, Seeing how loathly opposite I stood

-To his unnatural purpose, in fell motion With his prepared sword he charges home My unprovided body, lanch'd mine arm; But when he saw my best alarum'd spirits,

-Bold in the quarrel's right, rous'd to th' encounter, Or whether gasted by the noise I made,

-Full suddenly he fled.
-Glou.
-Let him fly far.
+Persuade me to the murder of your lordship; But that I told him, the revenging gods 'Gainst parricides did all their thunders bend; Spoke, with how manifold and strong a bond The child was bound to the father; sir, in fine, Seeing how loathly opposite I stood To his unnatural purpose, in fell motion, With his prepared sword, he charges home My unprovided body, lanced mine arm: But when he saw my best alarum'd spirits, Bold in the quarrel's right, roused to the encounter, Or whether gasted by the noise I made, Full suddenly he fled.

-Not in this land shall he remain uncaught;

-And found- dispatch.
-The noble Duke my master, My worthy arch and patron, comes to-night.

-By his authority I will proclaim it

-That he which find, him shall deserve our thanks,

-Bringing the murderous caitiff to the stake; He that conceals him, death.
+Let him fly far: Not in this land shall he remain uncaught; And found--dispatch.
+The noble duke my master, My worthy arch and patron, comes to-night: By his authority I will proclaim it, That he which finds him shall deserve our thanks, Bringing the murderous coward to the stake; He that conceals him, death.

-Edm.
-When I dissuaded him from his intent And found him pight to do it, with curst speech I threaten'd to discover him.
-He replied,

-'Thou unpossessing bastard, dost thou think,

-If I would stand against thee, would the reposal

-Of any trust, virtue, or worth in thee

-Make thy words faith'd?
-No. What I should deny (As this I would; ay, though thou didst produce My very character), I'ld turn it all To thy suggestion, plot, and damned practice; And thou must make a dullard of the world,

-If they not thought the profits of my death

-Were very pregnant and potential spurs

-To make thee seek it.'
+When I dissuaded him from his intent, And found him pight to do it, with curst speech I threaten'd to discover him: he replied, 'Thou unpossessing bastard! dost thou think, If I would stand against thee, would the reposal Of any trust, virtue, or worth in thee Make thy words faith'd?
+No: what I should deny,--As this I would: ay, though thou didst produce My very character,--I'ld turn it all To thy suggestion, plot, and damned practise: And thou must make a dullard of the world, If they not thought the profits of my death Were very pregnant and potential spurs To make thee seek it.'

-Glou.
-Strong and fast'ned villain!

-Would he deny his letter?
+Strong and fasten'd villain Would he deny his letter?
 I never got him.

-Tucket within.
+Tucket within

-Hark, the Duke's trumpets!
+Hark, the duke's trumpets!
 I know not why he comes.
-All ports I'll bar; the villain shall not scape;

-The Duke must grant me that.
-Besides, his picture

-I will send far and near, that all the kingdom May have due note of him, and of my land, Loyal and natural boy, I'll work the means To make thee capable.
+All ports I'll bar; the villain shall not 'scape; The duke must grant me that: besides, his picture I will send far and near, that all the kingdom May have the due note of him; and of my land, Loyal and natural boy, I'll work the means To make thee capable.

-Enter Cornwall, Regan, and Attendants.
+Enter CORNWALL, REGAN, and Attendants

-Corn.
-How now, my noble friend?
-Since I came hither (Which I can call but now) I have heard strange news.
-Reg.
-If it be true, all vengeance comes too short
+How now, my noble friend! since I came hither, Which I can call but now, I have heard strange news.

-Which can pursue th' offender.
+If it be true, all vengeance comes too short Which can pursue the offender.
 How dost, my lord?

-Glou.
-O madam, my old heart is crack'd, it's crack'd!
-Reg.
+O, madam, my old heart is crack'd, it's crack'd!

 What, did my father's godson seek your life?

-He whom my father nam'd?
-Your Edgar?
-Glou.
-O lady, lady, shame would have it hid!
+He whom my father named? your Edgar?

+O, lady, lady, shame would have it hid!
-Reg.
-Was he not companion with the riotous knights

-That tend upon my father?
+Was he not companion with the riotous knights That tend upon my father?

-Glou.
-I know not, madam.
-'Tis too bad, too bad!
-Edm.
+I know not, madam: 'tis too bad, too bad.

 Yes, madam, he was of that consort.